groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-files/_index.md

     print(f"Error deleting file: {e.message}")
 ```

-### Try It Yourself
+### Safe Deletion Practices

+1. **Implement confirmation dialogs**: Always confirm before deleting important files
+2. **Log deletion activities**: Keep audit trails of file deletions
+3. **Consider soft deletes**: Move files to a trash folder instead of permanent deletion
+4. **Verify file existence**: Check if files exist before attempting deletion

+### Testing Your Deletion Code

+To test your deletion implementation:

+1. Upload a test file to your storage first
-1. Replace the file path with a document in your storage that you wish to delete
+2. Update the file path in your deletion code
-2. Run the code and verify that the deletion was successful
+3. Run the code and verify the deletion succeeds
-3. Check your cloud storage dashboard to confirm the file no longer appears
+4. Check your storage dashboard to confirm the file is gone

-## 4. Copy Files within Cloud Storage
+## 4. Copying Files within Cloud Storage - Creating Backups and Duplicates

-Let's explore how to copy files within your cloud storage, which is useful when you need to duplicate documents.

-### Step-by-Step Instructions
+File copying is essential for creating backups, duplicating documents for different users, or preparing files for processing.

+### When You'll Copy Files

+- **Backup creation**: Making copies of important documents
+- **Template usage**: Duplicating template files for customization
+- **User permissions**: Creating user-specific copies of shared documents
+- **Processing workflows**: Duplicating files before modification

+### Understanding the Copy Process

+File copying involves these steps:

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authentication**: Your app authenticates with the API
-2. Specify the source file path
+2. **Source specification**: You identify the file to copy
-3. Specify the destination file path
-4. Optionally specify the source and destination storage names
+3. **Destination specification**: You define where the copy should go
+4. **Copy execution**: The API creates the duplicate file
-5. Execute the copy request
+5. **Verification**: You confirm the copy was successful

-6. Verify the file was successfully copied
+### Copy Examples for Different Scenarios

-### cURL Example
+Basic cURL example:

 ```bash
 curl -X PUT "https://api.groupdocs.cloud/v2.0/viewer/storage/file/copy/viewerdocs/source-document.docx?destPath=viewerdocs/destination-document.docx&srcStorageName=MyStorage&destStorageName=MyStorage" \